A guide to using creatine monohydrate to build muscle

 Heck, the first time I returned home from my local gym carrying a tub of suspicious-looking white powder that had bold claims about “an avalanche of muscle gains” my dad nearly slapped my lips clean off my face!

-So let me squash your worries here; creatine is a perfectly safe supplement, and it has absolutely no links to anabolic steroids.
+So let me squash your worries here; creatine is a perfectly safe supplement, and it has no links to anabolic steroids.
 (2, 3, 4, 5)

 However, there may still be side effects if you don’t use it correctly.